1981–82 Port Vale F.C. season: Fourth Division

-They finished in seventh place with seventy points, eighteen short of fourth-placed Bournemouth.
+They finished in seventh place with seventy points, 18 short of fourth-placed Bournemouth.
 With nine away victories and twelve home draws, McGrath stated that "we blew it at Burslem".
-Ernie Moss was the Player of the Year and top-scorer with seventeen goals, however it was Mark Chamberlain who was selected in the PFA Fourth Division team and received a cheque for £250 when he was chosen as The Star's best player of the division.
+Ernie Moss was the Player of the Year and top-scorer with 17 goals; however, it was Mark Chamberlain who was selected in the PFA Fourth Division team and received a cheque for £250 when he was chosen as The Star's best player of the division.

 Finances

-On the financial side, a loss of £65,000 was announced, despite donations of £136,070.
+On the financial side, a loss of £65,000 was announced despite donations of £136,070.
 The overdraft stood at £235,452.
 Good news was that the club lottery had raised £750,000 in less than five years.
 McGrath released eight players and retained eleven.
-The club's first ever shirt sponsors were NGR Copiers.
+The club's shirt sponsors were NGR Copiers.
 Those departing included: Peter Farrell and Gerry Keenan (Rochdale); Paul Bowles (Stockport County); Trevor Brissett (Darlington); Andy Higgins (Hartlepool United); and Ray Deakin (Burnley).

 Cup competitions

 In the FA Cup, Vale drew with Third Division Lincoln City at Sincil Bank and again in Burslem, and so had to play a second replay, which they won 2–0.
 Their clash with Stockport County was postponed seven times due to snow and fog, before the "Valiants" finally recorded a 4–1 victory on 2 January.
-Facing Second Division Shrewsbury Town in the Third Round, they lost by the odd goal at Gay Meadow, the "Shrews" scoring with the last kick of the match.
+Facing Second Division Shrewsbury Town in the third round, they lost by the odd goal at Gay Meadow, the "Shrews" scoring with the last kick of the match.

 In the League Cup, a 1–1 draw at Edgar Street was followed by a 2–0 home win to knock Hereford United out 3–1 on aggregate.
-In the Second Round for the first time since 1972, they lost to Tranmere Rovers both at Prenton Park and Vale Park to exit the competition 4–1 on aggregate.
+In the second round for the first time since 1972, they lost to Tranmere Rovers both at Prenton Park and Vale Park to exit the competition 4–1 on aggregate.